Junior Scholars & Student Programs

 - Support provided until graduation

-- Attend an all day field trip to UMass Medical School on August 27
+- Attend an all-day field trip to UMass Medical School: TBD

 For more information contact Yvonne Gomes-Santos at 617.287.5885.